w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ## Synchronous Backing on Polkadot

-With synchronous backing, there was only about a single relay chain block, or 6-second window, to complete the parablock candidate generation and backing process.
+With synchronous backing, there was only about a single relay chain block (6-second window), to complete the parablock candidate generation and backing process.
 This was tightly coupled to the relay chain's progress, where blocks had to be created within this window.